Best 5 Payoneer Alternatives for Global Payments in 2026

 Transfer speed and settlement times

-Wise delivers most payments within 24 hours, with many major currency routes settling instantly through local payment rail networks that route transfers domestically rather than through international SWIFT systems.
-Airwallex offers same-day delivery for most local rail transfers, typically settling within one business day to numerous countries, though SWIFT payments still take several days for currencies outside their network.
+Ramp's settlement speed varies by payment method and currency route, optimized for the corporate card and expense management workflows that make up most distributed team spending.
+For pure wire transfer speed, Wise delivers most payments within 24 hours, with many major currency routes settling instantly through local payment rail networks.
+Airwallex offers same-day delivery for most local rail transfers, though SWIFT payments still take several days for currencies outside their network.

 Currency coverage and local payment rails